createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

 # Questions

+- [ ] How to use `dracut` to generate an initramfs?

+    Before using `dracut`, maybe I can just use

+        genkernel --luks --menuconfig all

 - [ ] How should the kernel be configured?

     Use the article on [Hardware detection](https://wiki.gentoo.org/wiki/Hardware_detection) to find the right kernel drivers.